 Professor Mark Halsey has an international reputation in the areas of prisons, rehabilitation and desistance from crime.
 Since 2003, he has conducted in-depth interviews with people convicted of such crimes as motor vehicle theft, armed robbery, rape and murder.
 Professor Halsey is the recipient of four Australian Research Council grants including a Future Fellowship which explored the causes and consequences of intergenerational imprisonment.
 Data from Professor Halsey's research is used extensively in the second year Bachelor of Criminology topic Punishment and Society.

-Dr Marinella Marmo is an Associate Professor in criminology and investigates victimhood across borders, with emphasis on transnational migration and human rights.
+Dr Marinella Marmo is a Professor in criminology and investigates victimhood across borders, with emphasis on transnational migration and human rights.
 Her work has been published by leading journals, and appears in a number of books and edited collections.
 Her research has attracted significant international attention as evidenced by a substantial number of news print articles, including The Guardian, The New York Times and many others, and has been cited by leading practitioners, political figures and judges across Europe.
 Her contribution to excellence in teaching has been recognised by an Australian Government’s Citation for Excellence in Teaching in 2012.
 A/Prof Marmo is an assessor for the Australian Awards for University Teaching and belongs to the expert pool for Horizon 2020 grants (European Union).

 Caitlin Hughes is an Associate Professor in criminology and drug policy, and Matthew Flinders Fellow at the Centre for Crime Policy and Research, Flinders University.
 Caitlin has spent 17 years researching drug and alcohol policy, including 12.5 years at the leading National Drug and Alcohol Research Centre, UNSW, working as part of the Drug Policy Modelling Program.